Principal Supervisor: Dr Anna Peacock - School of Chemistry

 BBSRC Strategic Research Priority: Industrial Biotechnology and Bioenergy

 Techniques that will be undertaken during the project:

-The student will gain training and considerable experience in a range of techniques including, peptide design, synthesis and chemical functionalization, solution spectroscopic techniques (such as ultraviolet-visible, fluorescence and circular dichroism spectroscopy), gel electrophoresis, DNA chemistry, chemical synthesis and asymmetric catalysis.
-Interdisciplinary and transferable skills will be gained through collaboration across two laboratories and the network of collaboration across campus both supervisors have cultivated.
+The student will gain training and considerable experience in a range of techniques including, peptide design, synthesis and chemical functionalization, solution spectroscopic techniques (such as ultraviolet-visible, fluorescence and circular dichroism spectroscopy), asymmetric catalysis, and structural chemical characterisation.

 Contact: Dr Anna Peacock, University of Birmingham